-The Fleurieu Peninsula is a triangular section of the State, bounded on two sides by sea, and the end of Australia's largest waterway, the Murray River.
+The Fleurieu Peninsula is a triangular section of the State of South Australia, bounded on two sides by sea, and the end of Australia's largest waterway, The Murray River.

 On our west is the Gulf St Vincent, shared with the Adelaide CBD, and to the southeast is the Southern Ocean, creating over 250km of beaches and coastal cliffs to bound our region.

-Kangaroo Island lies off the western tip of the Fleurieu.
+Kangaroo Island lies off the western tip of the Fleurieu Peninsula.